-This report is divided into seven parts - part 1 is the combined wisdom of those we met in relation to the questions immediately below, part 2 is an interview with Chris Cotton of CBBC, and part 3 are practical tips and first impressions of the logistics of visiting Eastern China.
-Part four is first impressions and practical advice, part five is sector specific information on advanced manufacturing and China.
-Parts six and seven are sector specific questions asked by businesses from the East to a panel of experts and we have also included top tips and links to websites containing key information on China and leads for your business to use in the business market of China.
+This report is divided into five parts - part 1 is the combined wisdom of those we met in Shanghai and Beijing back in 2007 and supplemented by information from the 2010 workshop in relation to the questions immediately below, and part 2 is an interview with Chris Cotton of CBBC.
+Part 3 contains generic information on manufacturing & the environment in China.
+Parts 4 contains specific questions asked by businesses from the East to a panel of experts.